A Pristine Star-Forming Complex at z=4.19: Introduction

-In this work, we present \JWST/NIRSpec MSA observations of an extremely faint ionizing source previously discovered with VLT/MUSE as a double-blob arclet straddling the critical line at $z=4.19$ (1.5 Gyr after the Big-Bang), and included among the spectroscopically confirmed multiple images in \cite{Bergamini2023} lens model.
-The object lies behind the Hubble Frontier Fields galaxy cluster Abell~2744 \citep{Lotz_2014HFF}, which acts as a strong lens, revealing an oxygen-deficient source confirmed at $z=4.19$.
-Throughout this paper, we assume a flat cosmology with $\Omega_{\rm M} = 0.3$, $\Omega_{\rm \Lambda} = 0.7$ and $H_{\rm 0} = 70\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$.
-All magnitudes are given in the AB system \citep{Oke_1983}: $m_{\rm AB} = 23.9 - 2.5 \log(f_\nu / \mu{\rm Jy})$.
+In this work, we present \JWST/NIRSpec MSA observations of an extremely faint ionizing source, first identified with VLT/MUSE as an arclet straddling the critical line at $z=4.19$ (1.5 Gyr after the Big Bang) and included among the spectroscopically confirmed multiple images in the \citet{Bergamini2023} lens model.
+The system lies behind the Hubble Frontier Fields cluster Abell~2744 \citep{Lotz_2017HFF}, which strongly lenses the source and reveals its oxygen-deficient nature at $z=4.19$.
+We assumed a flat cosmology with $\Omega_{\rm M}=0.3$, $\Omega_{\rm \Lambda}=0.7$, and $H_{0}=70,{\rm km},{\rm s}^{-1},{\rm Mpc}^{-1}$.
+Magnitudes are in the AB system \citep{Oke_1983}, $m_{\rm AB}=23.9-2.5\log(f_\nu/\mu{\rm Jy})$.

-\section{\JWST\ Observations and Analysis}
+\section{\JWST\ observations and analysis}